userasr/allocate_vm/README.md

 To create the docker image run the following command:

     docker build -t dockerasr/vms:1.0.0 .

+#### Note: The image is already uploaded on Dockerhub and publically available here: https://hub.docker.com/r/dockerasr/vms

 To create the container run the following command: